clarenceb/puppetdb_spike/README.md

 * Open a browser to `http://192.168.33.10:8080`
 * You should see the PuppetDB dashboard with 1 node

+API test:

+    # On the VM, type (remote HTTPS requires that you specify a certificate, a private key, and a CA certificate).
+    curl -H "Accept: application/json" http://localhost:8080/facts/`hostname -f`

 Further steps:

 * Create some puppet agents and register them with the master so that the puppet DB can collect some useful node data.
+* Get HTTPS API working for remote API requests
+* Play around with the API endpoints

 Note: